devtks/devtks.github.io/_posts/2019-04-05-MicrosoftTeams.md

 tags: [Microsoft, Teams, collaboration, business, communication]
 ---

-Today we will share with you what we think our the best features of Microsoft Teams.
-Microsoft Teams is an application especially designed for collaborative teamwork in an environment where project information can be centralized.
+Today we will share with you what we think are the best features of Microsoft Teams.
+Microsoft Teams is an application specially designed for collaborative teamwork in an environment where project information can be centralized.
 Microsoft Teams is a workspace where every user has easy access to project files, conversations, and meetings.
 The application offers integration for apps to share content from your favorite services.

 <br/>

 ### Microsoft Teams Design

-First we have to show you the overall design of the application.
+First, we have to show you the overall design of the application.
 The Microsoft Teams platform places content and conversations side by side.
-This area hosts activities, chat, teams, meetings, files and apps.
+This area hosts activities, chat, teams, meetings, files, and apps.

 ![design](/img/microsoft-teams/design.png)